 The claims or obligations which are normally expected to mature for payment within an accounting cycle are known as current liabilities.
-These can be defined as "those liabilities where liquidation is reasonably expected to require the use of existing resources properly classifiable as current assets, or the creation of other current liabilities."
+These can be defined as "those liabilities where liquidation is reasonably expected to require the use of existing resources properly classifiable as current assets, or the creation of other current assets, or the creation of other current liabilities."